MobiliyaTechnologies/EnergyManagement/README.md

 1) Deployment guide: To get the solution deployed on an Azure account.
 2) User guide: To configure & use the solution deployed.

+## List of reference hardware (on premise)

+Dent Instruments PowerScout P3037

+CTScanner (which can work with PowerScout): could be RoCoil or Clamp

+Dell 5000 Gateway (which can install PIServer interfaces & connectors)

+WiFi Sensortag Manager

+WiFi Sensortag

+## Not in scope of this accelerator
+Any details on the licenced components, eg: OSISoft PIServer.
+Only configuration steps are provided to get started.
+User has to make sure relevant licences etc. are purchased before starting.